 A number of our guests have made a decision to accept Jesus as Lord and Saviour, which demonstrates how marvelous and great the work of the Lord is when we trust him to transform a simple function as serving and sharing a community dinner into a meeting of faith and worshiping of our Lord.
 Many returning guests feel that the community is their church meeting.
 Jesus knew what He was doing when he fed the multitude when He shared His message on the mount.

-Bloor Lansdowne Community Dinner, renamed in December 2009 as BLCF Cafe, was established in January, 2008 by and is run under the auspices of Bloor Lansdowne Christian Fellowship Church.
+Bloor Lansdowne Community Dinner, renamed in December 2009 as BLCF Cafe, was established in January 2008 and is run under the auspices of Bloor Lansdowne Christian Fellowship Church.
 On Wednesday evening’s BLCF Cafe Community Dinner feeds and fellowships with over 150 homeless and marginalized people weekly, (over 7,500 a year).

 Bloor Lansdowne Community Dinner – BLCF Cafe Needs Volunteers To Help Feed The Homeless